 (Pavlou)

 For the month of February 2001, Transwestern filed negotiated rate transactions in the above-referenced proceedings with Sempra Energy Trading and Richardson Products Company containing index based rates tied to California border prices.
 On February 23, 2000, the Commission's Staff issued data requests to Transwestern, Sempra and Sid Richardson requesting information on the prices paid and the revenues received.
 On February 27 and 28, The parties responded to the data requests.
 On March 2, 2001, the Commission issued an order accepting Transwestern's negotiated rates transactions in the above-referenced proceedings, subject to refund and subject to a further Commission order on the merits.
 The Commission stated that it did not have sufficient opportunity to analyze the data that was submitted by the parties.
 Approximately $5.8 million in Transwestern's transportation revenues are subject to refund.
 On March 28, 2001, the Commission issued a show cause order requiring Transwestern to provide additional information regarding its negotiated rate transactions which Transwestern complied with on April 9, 2001.
 In addition, the Indicated Shippers filed a protest in these proceedings and made a request under the Freedom of Information Act for the underlying negotiated rate contracts and the price, volume and revenue information Transwestern provided to the FERC on February 28, 2001 under seal.
-Transwestern has provided Indicated Shippers with copies of the contracts and is working on a confidentiality agreement with respect to disclosure of the price, volumes and revenue information.
+Transwestern has provided Indicated Shippers with copies of the contracts and has agreed to provide the price, volume, and revenue data pursuant to a confidentiality agreement.
 Transwestern filed a response to Indicated Shipper's protest on April 19, which included an affidavit affirming that Transwestern posted the capacity before selling it to Sempra and Richardson.

-STATUS: On April 26, 2001, in a draft order, the Commission suspended and accepted an additional negotiated rate filing made by Transwestern, subject to refund, and consolidated it with the other negotiated rate proceedings which are the subject of the FERC's investigation.
-In the order, the Commission stated that "their preliminary review indicates that the proposed rates may be unjust, unreasonable, and unduly discriminatory, but that these issues are still under consideration by the Commission."
+STATUS: On May 4, Transwestern received another set of data requests regarding the daily operational capacity underlying the Sid and Sempra transactions and Transwestern’s contract negotiations with these shippers.
+Transwestern filed its data responses on May 9 and is awaiting a FERC order.

 LITIGATION